Digestive system cancers

 Trusted information about digestive system cancers from leading Australian health organisations, including links to content on liver cancer, bile duct cancer.

-A colonoscopy is usually a straightforward medical procedure.
-It’s designed to help diagnose or treat potentially harmful medical conditions.
+A colonoscopy is when a flexible tube is inserted into the anus to view the inside of the large bowel.
+It helps diagnose or treat potentially harmful medical conditions.

 Bowel cancer (colon and rectal cancer)

 Most bowel cancers develop from polyps, tiny growths in the colon or rectum.
 Removing polyps can reduce the risk of bowel cancer.
 Learn more here.

 Trusted information on the next steps if you have been just diagnosed with bowel cancer, required tests and links to trusted resources.

 Trusted information on bowel cancer screening including what it is, why it is important, faecal occult blood test plus links to trusted sources.